darktable-org/dtdocs/content/contributing/translating.md

 2. PO and POT files are generated with `generate-translations.sh --no-translations` (more on `generate-translations.sh` below)
 3. Those POT and PO files are ingested into weblate
 4. Translations happen on weblate, this internally generates PO files for each language
-5. The new PO files are commited from weblate to dtdocs repository (through pull request)
+5. The new PO files are committed from weblate to dtdocs repository (through pull request)
 6. Translated .md files are generated from those PO files upon deployment at [docs.darktable.org](https://docs.darktable.org).
 This step is disabled for the auto-build [github-pages](https://darktable-org.github.io/dtdocs/).

 # Local workflow through `wlc`